 The Memorial holds one of the world’s great collections of material related to the First World War.
-The First World War Galleries integrate a wide variety of items from this collection, including dioramas and other works of art; uniforms; medals; technology such as artillery and firearms; photographs; film; and personal items such as letters and diaries.
+The First World War Galleries feature a wide variety of items from this collection, including dioramas and other works of art; uniforms; medals; technology such as artillery and firearms; photographs; film; and personal items such as letters and diaries.

 Since the opening of the Memorial in 1941 the First World War Galleries have undergone several major alterations and many smaller updates.
 The new state-of-the-art galleries now occupy the entire west wing of the Memorial’s ground level.

 The First World War Galleries are located in the Western Wing on ground level.